 1. Hire an agent who knows the market

 The internet makes it simple to delve into real estate agents’ sales history and professional designations, so you can choose the right person to work with.
-Look up real estate agents’ online profiles to learn how long they’ve been in the industry, how many sales they’ve done and what designations they may have earned.
-Pay attention to how and where they market their listings, and if they use professional photos or not.
+Look up agents’ online profiles to learn how long they’ve been in the industry, how many sales they’ve done and what designations they may have earned.
+Pay attention to how and where they market their listings, and whether or not they use professional photos.

-“Any designation they’ve earned is a huge plus, because it’s a sign they’ve taken the time to learn about that particular niche,” says Jorge Guerra, an independent real estate broker and 2020 chairman of the Miami Association of Realtors in Florida.
+“Any designation they’ve earned is a huge plus, because it’s a sign they’ve taken the time to learn about a particular niche,” says Jorge Guerra, Global Liaison for the National Association of Realtors.

-Homeowners might be tempted to avoid hiring a real estate agent to save on paying the real estate commission and instead sell their home themselves.
+Some homeowners might be tempted to save on paying a commission and instead sell their home themselves, without an agent.
 This is known as “for sale by owner,” or FSBO.
-The amount they stand to save on those fees can be thousands of dollars, usually 5 percent or 6 percent of the total sale price.
+The amount sellers stand to save on those fees can be thousands of dollars, usually 5 percent or 6 percent of the total sale price.

 2. Set a timeline for selling your home

-Selling a house is a major undertaking that can take two to four months from start to finish — or much longer depending on local market conditions.
+Selling a house is a major undertaking that can take two to four months from start to finish — or much longer, depending on local market conditions and the level of inventory available.

 About a month before listing your house, start working on staging and deep cleaning in preparation for taking photos.